Myrmidons: Ovid's myth of the repopulation of Aegina

 Hera, queen of the gods, sent a plague to kill all the human inhabitants of Aegina because the island was named for one of the lovers of Zeus.
 King Aeacus, a son of Zeus and the intended target of Hera along with his mother, prayed to his father for a means to repopulate the island.

-As the myrmekes (Ancient Greek: μύρμηκες, múrmēkes, singular: μύρμηξ, múrmēx), the ants of the island, were unaffected by the sickness, Zeus responded by transforming them into a race of people, the Myrmidons.
+As the myrmekes (Ancient Greek: μύρμηκες, múrmēkes, singular: μύρμηξ, múrmēx), the ants of the island, were unaffected by the sickness, Zeus responded by transforming them into a race of men, the Myrmidons.
 They were as fierce and hardy as ants, and intensely loyal to their leader.
-Because of their antly origins, they wore brown armour.

 After a time, Aeacus exiled his two sons, Peleus and Telamon, for murdering their half-brother, Phocus.
 Peleus went to Phthia and a group of Myrmidons followed him to Thessaly.
 Peleus's son, Achilles, brought them to Troy to fight in the Trojan War.
 They feature as the loyal followers of Achilles in most accounts of the Trojan War.

 Another tradition states that the Myrmidons had no such remarkable beginnings, but were merely the descendants of Myrmidon, a Thessalian nobleman, who married Peisidice, the daughter of Aeolus, king of Thessaly.
 Myrmidon was the father of Actor and Antiphus.
 As king of Phthia, Actor (or his son) invited Peleus to stay in Thessaly.

 Medieval Myrmidons

 Achilles was described by Leo the Deacon (born ca. 950) not as Hellene, but as Scythian, while according to the Byzantine author John Malalas (c.
 491–578), his army was made up of a tribe previously known as Myrmidons and "known now as Bulgars".
 The 12th-century Byzantine poet John Tzetzes also identified the Myrmidons with the Bulgars, whom he also identified with the Paeonians, although the latter may be intended in a purely geographical sense.
 In the 11th century, Michael Attaleiates called the Rus' Myrmidons, but this usage did not catch on.

-According to Andrew Ekonomous, these represent intentional distortions designed to "minimize the valor of pagan heroes, and eventually to extinguish their memory altogether".
+According to Byzantine history scholar Andrew J. Ekonomou, these represent intentional distortions designed to "minimize the valor of pagan heroes, and eventually to extinguish their memory altogether".
 Anthony Kaldellis, on the other hand, argues that such use of classical ethnonyms for modern peoples "do not really fall under the category of distortion at all".